Gas business

 - to pursue projects aimed at creating new gas processing capacities for the resources located in Eastern Siberia and Russia’s Far East, as well as processing projected volumes of liquid hydrocarbons extracted in Western Siberia;

-- to pursue LNG production projects in Russia.
+- to implement projects for LNG production in Russia.